your0rg/HabitatForMeteor/README.md

 1. *Get Example Project* :: Fork the Meteor sample project, [todos](https://github.com/meteor/todos), and clone it into your machine as, for example, `${HOME}/projects/todos`.

-1. Decide whether you want to run with the latest version of the `todos` project, the latest release of Meteor, or Meteor version `1.4.2`, against which this project was tested. *Note that*, if you run ```meteor version``` while in the top-level directory of the `todos` project, then `meteor` will download the version specified in `.meteor/release`  and report **that** as the current installed version of Meteor.
+1. Decide whether you want to run with the latest version of the `todos` project, the latest release of Meteor, or Meteor version `1.4.2.3`, against which this project was tested. *Note that*, if you run ```meteor version``` while in the top-level directory of the `todos` project, then `meteor` will download the version specified in `.meteor/release`  and report **that** as the current installed version of Meteor.
 On the other hand if you run ```meteor version``` from outside any Meteor project directory it will tell you the version of Meteor that you most recemtly used.
-This generates the text that you would need to put into `.meteor/release` if you choose to use the your installed Meteor version :
+This generates the text that you would need to put into `.meteor/release` if you choose to use your installed Meteor version :

     ```
     MV=$(meteor --version);MV=${MV/#Meteor /METEOR@}; echo ${MV};